Skip to main content

 Career readiness closes this gap.
 It takes those skills that yesteryear’s companies taught to their new hires and it teaches the skills to students in the classroom.

 Career readiness goes beyond the classroom, too.
-It includes apprenticeships, internships, externships, co-ops, and more.
+It includes apprenticeships, internships, externships, co-ops, and other work-based learning (WBL) opportunities.
 This also works side-by-side with students who may have part-time jobs in high school and / or post-secondary education.

 So while students get their first experiences in the workforce, they learn the skills that will let them take their careers further than a part-time gig.